 Another critical consideration is a fund’s use of leverage, since the leverage ratio will both amplify positive and negative returns.
 We lean towards funds that employ a responsible amount of leverage that is borrowed at attractive rates, making for a more meaningful spread from the cost of borrowing and potential return of the CEF’s portfolio.

 To pass the ultimate test for a CEF to be admitted into our portfolio, we typically monitor every prospective fund for at least 90-180 days.
 This is particularly important for CEFs that are newly issued to the public markets, since limited trading history can lead to erratic market price movement.
 This time also gives us the ability to wait for semi-annual or annual reports to be made available, which allows us to glean portfolio composition and earnings to decipher exactly what the managers prevailing strategy is in relation to the board’s distribution rate.
 Watching a CEF’s price movement over time is of vital importance to establish a baseline for trading activity and portfolio turnover.

 Entering and exiting CEFs can be tricky because of liquidity constraints.
 At FMD Capital Management, we monitor the average daily volume of every fund within our portfolio; that way we know the reasonable number of shares we can move in a single day.
 If we decide to begin building a position in a particular CEF, we set a target on how large the position should ultimately be, then break it into several purchases; that way we can spread our capital out over time.
 Reductions to existing positions are typically handled in the same fashion to mitigate liquidity risks.

 The right mix of income-generating CEFs and the expertise to navigate through any market condition are the two critical components of the Dynamic CEF Income Portfolio.

-To learn more about our Dynamic CEF Income Portfolio strategy and fees simply Contact Us today or download our special report: The Leveraged Income and Alpha Strategy.
-Our minimums for this portfolio start at just $100,000.
+To learn more about our Dynamic CEF Income Portfolio strategy and fees simply Contact Us online or download our special report: The Leveraged Income and Alpha Strategy.
+Our minimums for this portfolio start at just $250,000.